 - Wolfie, his trusty companion in FLOB.

 - Averted with the dog he gets in Season 6 of Mindcrack Ultra Hardcore.
 It takes 8 bones to tame and ends up pushing Kurt to his death.

-- In real life, Kurt also has a pet turtle named Speedy.
-The two of them have been together since (Kurt's) childhood, but Speedy recently passed.
+- In real life, Kurt had a pet turtle named Speedy.
+The two of them were together since (Kurt's) childhood, but Speedy recently passed.
 However, Kurt now has a dog named Eva.

 - Mass "Oh, Crap!": When Wolfie disappears in the FLoB-athon.

 - Milestone Celebration: Several of them.
 Episode 50 and the search to make the Golden Clock of Destiny.
 Episode 100 seeing the world through 3D glasses.
 Episode 200 with Kurt going to the Nether to retrieve Glowstone, and Episode 211 where the spawn cabin is rebuilt on 200 episodes of walking.
 Episode 223 was the two-year anniversary special and Kurt talked about how the series changed his life.